ADELAIDE PARKLANDS COMES ALIVE WITH VINTAGE VEHICLES

 This is also an opportunity for younger people to see 'up close and personal' relics from an era of motoring very few living people truly remember, thus helping to foster and preserve an interest in the historic vehicle movement.

 The vehicles will be displayed in Edwards Park (Park 23) on the western side of Anzac Highway between the Keswick Bridge and West Terrace from 10:30am to 2:30pm.

-There is no admission charge for entrants and spectators, and free parking has been arranged in a special section in the same grounds.
-Enter by travelling north on Anzac Highway.
+There is no admission charge for entrants or spectators, and free parking has been arranged in a special section in the same grounds.
+Enter off Anzac Highway.

 Pre 1931 Historic Vehicle Gathering Day